Buru people: Language

 The ethnic group speaks the Buru language, which belongs to the Central Maluku branch of the Malayo-Polynesian languages.
-Three dialects are distinguished according to the major ethnic groups of Rana, Masarete and Wae Sama.
-In addition, some 3,000–5,000 of Rana people along with their main dialect use the so-called "secret dialect" Ligahan.
+Three dialects are distinguished according to the major ethnic groups of the Rana, Masarete, and Wae Sama.
+In addition, some 3,000–5,000 of the Rana people along with their main dialect use the so-called "secret dialect" Ligahan.
 The western dialect Fogi is now extinct.
-Lexical differences between the dialects are relatively small: about 90% between Masarete and Wae Sama, 88% between Masarete and Rana and 80% between Wae Sama and Rana.
+Lexical differences between the dialects are relatively small: about 90% between Masarete and Wae Sama, 88% between Masarete and Rana, and 80% between Wae Sama and Rana.
 Apart from native vernaculars, most Buru people, especially in the coastal regions and towns have command of the official language of the country, Indonesian.
 The coastal population also uses the Ambonese language, which is a creolized form of Malay with additions of the local lexicon.

 Religion

 Religiously, Buru people are divided into comparable fractions of Sunni Muslims, who mostly live in the north of the island, and Christians-Protestants in the south.
 Remnants of traditional local beliefs persist almost everywhere, and in the central areas of the island many openly profess the cult of the supreme deity Opo Hebe Snulat and his messenger Nabiat.
 The economical crisis of the 1990s resulted in frequent conflicts among Buru people over religious grounds.
 So within a few days in December 1999, 43 people were killed and at least 150 houses burned in the Wainibe village.